ScottLogic/blog/_posts/2016-02-22-binding-with-bond.md

 title: Binding with Bond
 date: 2016-02-22 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: Swift Bond is a binding framework that removes the mundane task of wiring up your UI.
 In this tutorial, which was originally published on Ray Wenderlich's website, I introduce the concepts of Bond and demonstrate how to use it to rapidly build an iOS app.
 originalArticleLink: http://www.raywenderlich.com/123108/bond-tutorial
 ---